 Considerations when choosing a contract manufacturer for drug substance development or finished dosage forms.

-Patient-Centric Drug Design — A Clinical & Academic Perspective
+Patient-Centric Drug Design — A Clinical And Academic Perspective

 Most issues in pediatric drug development arise from the fact that drugs are traditionally developed for adults and not children.
-Dr. Meyers shares the delivery hurdles and recent improvements in pediatric drug development.
+Dr. Meyers shares the hurdles and improvements in pediatric drug development.

 Why The Shift From Batch To Continuous For Pharmaceutical Oral Solid Manufacturing Is Now Upon Us

 There has been intense interest and emphasis being given to the continuous OSD manufacturing process as an alternative or addition to the traditional batch manufacturing process.

 How To Increase Regulatory Flexibility And Tablet Production Efficiency

 The goal of every pharmaceutical developer is to create quality products that generate consumer satisfaction, require low cost, and have low risk.

 The Key To Continuous Manufacturing